reuben-thundergrid/Etrel-Configurator/README.md

 - [ ] DUO support ![](https://geps.dev/progress/0)
 - [ ] Inteligent EVSE code configuration ![](https://geps.dev/progress/0)
 - [ ] Option to disable application of a setting ![](https://geps.dev/progress/0)
+- [ ] Warning when config version is out of date

 ## Master charger settings
 There are no plans to have the ability to edit the master chargers cluster and load management settings from this app.
 This can be manually configured once on the lead and then this will be synced across the cluster.